Early Menopause and premature menopause

 If menopause happens before 40, it’s called premature menopause (or premature ovarian insufficiency).
 These terms may be used interchangeably, which can be confusing.
 To clarify - early menopause is used to describe menopause before the age of 45 and premature menopause, when it occurs below the age of 40.
-However, premature menopause can occur at any age - even in late teenagers.
+However, premature menopause can happen to anyone below the age of 40, even teenagers.

-To put it simply, ovaries stop producing the hormones, years or even decades before they should.
-It can present as an absence of periods The ovaries produce hormones called oestrogen and progesterone in response to other hormones (follicle stimulating hormone (FSH), and luteinising hormone (LH)).
+To put it simply, ovaries stop functioning, years or even decades before they should.
+The ovaries produce hormones called oestrogen and progesterone in response to other hormones (follicle stimulating hormone (FSH), and luteinising hormone (LH)).
 All these hormones interact as part of the monthly menstrual cycle, which results in the development of an egg in one of the ovaries.
 In premature menopause, the ovaries stop producing normal levels of oestrogen and eggs may not develop and mature.

 The causes of premature menopause are described as primary or secondary.
 In the great majority of cases it's not possible to explain why premature menopause happens but some of the causes of primary premature menopause may include: